livelifedev/react-hooks/README.md

     * array with same values are treated as same so will not call arrow function
 - api request function has to be defined outside of useEffect, or if defined within must be immediately invoked
 - The power of hooks is it makes it easy to share logic between components
-    - Essentially all that is needed is the resource as input and resources as output, and the hook stuff can be extracted and reused
+    - Essentially all that is needed is the resource ("posts" or "todos") as input and resources ("list of resources from api request") as output, and the hook stuff can be extracted and reused
         - resource prop -> Hook Stuff -> resources array